Best Medicare Supplement Insurance? It Depends on Your Situation and Needs

 What’s the BEST Medicare supplement insurance plan?
-We get asked that question every single day, multiple times a day, from people either looking for Medigap insurance for the first time, or from people who already have a plan but are experiencing rate increases.
-So then…
+We get asked that question every single day, multiple times a day, from people either looking for Medicare supplement insurance for the first time, or from people who already have a plan but are experiencing rate increases.

-It all depends on your unique situation, your tolerance for out of pocket costs and several other factors which we will highlight in this article.
-Although there are popular plans, the best Medicare supplement insurance plan for you may not be the best nor most popular plan for others.
+It all depends on your unique situation, your tolerance for out-of-pocket costs and several other factors which we will highlight in this article.
+Although there are popular plans, the best Medicare supplement insurance plan for you may not be the best nor the most popular plan for others.

 First, let’s cover a few very important background points about Medicare and why Medicare supplement insurance plans were created.
-Knowing this background information will make it easier for you to understand what plans may be the best Medicare supplement insurance plans for you and why.
+Knowing this background information will make it easier for you to understand which plan may be the best Medicare supplement insurance plan for you and why.

 5 Important Medicare Background Points

 1. Medicare part A is already paid for if you’ve worked 40 quarters in your lifetime and have contributed to Medicare.
-Medicare Part A covers your hospitalization or what you might call in-patient coverage.
-If you stay the night in a hospital your Medicare part A is covering those bills.
-You have a deductible for part A and then are responsible for 20% of your hospitalization medical bills.
-So, although this is good coverage just one hospitalization can get pretty expensive in terms of your out of pocket costs.
+Medicare Part A covers your hospitalization, or what you might call in-patient coverage.
+If you stay the night in a hospital, your Medicare part A is covering those bills.
+You have a deductible for Medicare Part A ($1,316 in 2017 for each benefit period), and then you are responsible for 20% of your hospitalization medical bills.
+So, although this is good coverage, just one hospital stay can get pretty expensive in terms of your out-of-pocket costs.

-3. Regular Medicare parts A & B (also known as Original Medicare) are pretty good coverage on their own.
-However, that 20% that you are responsible for can add up, and that’s why Medicare supplement insurance was created.
-It covers that 20% you are responsible for, and a few other Medicare-eligible expenses not covered under Parts A and B.
+3. Regular Medicare Parts A and B (also known as Original Medicare) provide fairly acceptable coverage on their own.
+However, that 20% that you are responsible for can quickly add up, and that’s why Medicare supplement insurance was created.
+Medicare supplement insurance covers that 20% you are responsible for, and a few other Medicare-eligible expenses not covered under Parts A and B.

-Medicare Advantage (also known as Medicare Part C) is essentially outsourced, or privatized Medicare, which means if you elect to go with one of these plans, you are no longer getting your benefits directly from Medicare.
+Medicare Advantage (also known as Medicare Part C) is essentially outsourced, or privatized Medicare.
+This means, if you elect to go with one of these plans, you are no longer getting your benefits directly from Medicare.
 Instead, your plan is administered by the private insurance company you sign up with.
-If you have a Medicare Advantage plan, then you will not need nor be able to sign up for a Medicare Supplement plan.
+If you have a Medicare Advantage plan, then you will not need nor be able to sign up for a Medicare supplement plan.